grantfayvor/development_assessment_tnb/README.md

 ### Run the application by
 * cloning the application from the online repository (GitHub)
-* opening the index.html file in a web browser
+* open the index.html file in a web browser

 ## Dependencies
 * The application depends on bootstrap for its styling